 The Company was incorporated on October 12, 2010 as a capital pool company named "Chrysalis Capital VIII Corporation" ("Chrysalis") pursuant to the filing of articles of incorporation under the "Canada Business Corporations Act".
 The articles of incorporation of the Company were amended by the filing of articles of amendment dated April 19, 2011 to remove certain provisions.
-On February 5, 2013, the Company's articles were amended to consolidate its common shares by a ratio of 3.86364:1 and to change its name to "Spectra7 Microsystems Inc.".
+On February 5, 2013, the Company consolidated its common shares (the "common shares") by a ratio of 3.86364:1 and to change its name to "Spectra7 Microsystems Inc.".
+On July 16, 2021, the Company continued its corporate existence from the Canada Business Corporations Act to the Ontario Business Corporations Act.

 On February 5, 2013, the Company, then named Chrysalis Capital VIII Corporation, completed a reverse takeover transaction whereby Chrysalis acquired all of the issued and outstanding shares of Spectra7 Microsystems Corp. (formerly Fresco Microchip Inc.) ("Fresco"), a company incorporated in Ontario, and Spectra7 Microsystems (Ireland) Limited (formerly RedMere Technology Limited) ("RedMere"), a company incorporated in Ireland.
 As a result of such transaction, which constituted the Company's qualifying transaction under the policies of the TSX Venture Exchange (the "TSXV"), the former shareholders of Fresco acquired control of the Company (the "Qualifying Transaction").
 From February 19, 2013 until July 22, 2015, the common shares of the Company were listed for trading on the TSXV under the symbol "SEV".
 From July 23, 2015 to May 21, 2020, the common shares were listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "SEV".
 As of May 22, 2020, the common shares were again listed for trading on the TSXV under the symbol "SEV".
+On June 21, 2021, the Company's common shares commenced trading on the OTCQB Venture Market under the symbol "SPVNF".